mfesgin/mfesgin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am interested in mathematical aspects of cybersecurity, particularly around cryptography.
-My current research focuses are quantum-safe cryptography (particularly, from lattices and hash functions), privacy-preserving protocols, zero-knowledge proofs and blockchain protocols as well as their real-life applications to establish various security features such as confidentiality, integrity, privacy, anonymity and accountability in practice.
+My current research focuses are quantum-safe cryptography (particularly, from lattices and hash functions), privacy-enhancing technologies, zero-knowledge proofs and blockchain protocols as well as their real-life applications to establish various security features such as confidentiality, integrity, privacy, anonymity and accountability in practice.
 I have also worked on symmetric-key cryptography and classical public-key cryptography.

 I currently work as a lecturer at the Faculty of Information Technology, Monash University.
 Before that, I was a post-doc at Monash and CSIRO's Data61 jointly.
 I also did a research internship at IBM Research, Zurich, hosted by [Vadim Lyubashevsky](https://researcher.watson.ibm.com/researcher/view.php?person=zurich-vad).
 I completed my PhD at Monash under the supervision of [Ron Steinfeld](https://users.monash.edu.au/~rste/), [Joseph Liu](https://users.monash.edu.au/~kailiu/) and [Dongxi Liu](https://people.csiro.au/L/D/Dongxi-Liu).